Personal notes building zig 0.15.0-dev.xxxx on Macbook M3 Max

 BUILD ENVIRONMENT

 I use the latest major version of macOS (unless I have specific reasons not to).
-In general, I try to keep up with the latest minor version + security updates.
-For zig, the two previous major versions of macOS are supposed to work.
+In general, I also try to keep up with minor version + security updates.
+But for zig, the two previous major versions of macOS are supposed to work.

 Below, I assume the latest version of XCode Command Line Tools is installed.
 It is included with Apple XCode and can also be installed separately.
-Building zig without this might be possible.
-But I prefer to test the most common configuration.
+Building zig without these tools might be possible.
+But I prefer to test a common configuration.

-Unfortunately, at the moment Homebrew LLVM has issues with the 'zstd' library (see ziglang/zig#20806).
-To build zig, use the fix below to link it directly.
-Until there is a proper upstream solution, this fix should be applied every time there is a minor version update of Homebrew LLVM.
+Unfortunately Homebrew LLVM has issues with the 'zstd' library (see ziglang/zig#20806).
+Until there is a proper upstream solution, the easiest fix is still to sym-link zstd directly.
+Do this every time zstd or llvm is updated.

 ln "/opt/homebrew/opt/zstd/lib/libzstd.a" "/opt/homebrew/opt/llvm/lib/libzstd.a"